High Blood Pressure (Hypertension) Causes

 Abnormally high blood pressure is a real problem that can lead to heart attack and stroke

-90 - 95% of cases of hypertension can be caused by a number of factors, such as lifestyle, diet, age, gender, ethnicity and genetic disposition
+90 to 95% of cases of hypertension can be caused by a number of factors, such as lifestyle, diet, age, gender, ethnicity and genetic disposition

 If you have been diagnosed with high blood pressure, you can order a repeat prescription for your medication through our online doctors

-It is important that you get a medical check-up so that your doctor can try to determine the reasons for your high blood pressure.
+It’s important that you get a medical check-up so your doctor can try to find out the reasons for your high blood pressure.

-If you have been diagnosed with high blood pressure, you can order a repeat prescription for your medication online.
-Our doctors can prescribe most UK brands (Diovan, Aprovel, Amias) and send you a 3-6 month course via our partner pharmacy.
+If you’ve been diagnosed with high blood pressure and have been taking treatment for a while, you can order a repeat prescription for your medication online.
+Our doctors can prescribe most UK brands, including Diovan, Aprovel, and Amias.
+We’ll send you a 3-month course through our pharmacy.

 What causes high blood pressure?

 High blood pressure takes many years to develop, and usually causes no symptoms at all.
-Most people will discover they have it when they go for a medical check-up, suffer a heart attack or develop erectile dysfunction.
+Most people will discover they have it when they go for a medical check-up.
+In some cases it isn’t picked up until it causes problems like erectile dysfunction, or even a heart attack or stroke.

-As we age, our arteries become stiffer and less flexible, therefore a certain increase in blood pressure is normal over the years.
-However, abnormally high blood pressure is a real problem that can lead to heart attack and stroke.
+As we get older, our arteries become stiffer and less flexible, so an increase in blood pressure is normal over the years.
+But, abnormally high blood pressure is a real problem that can lead to heart attack and stroke.
 Over time, the excessive pressure on the walls of your arteries will cause damage to the arteries.

-However, it is very quick and easy to diagnose hypertension.
-After that, you need to work with your GP, who will develop a treatment plan for you.
+It’s very quick and easy to diagnose hypertension.
+After that, you need to work with your GP, who’ll develop a treatment plan for you.

 Essential (or primary) hypertension

 The most common form of high blood pressure is called essential hypertension.
-It affects about 90-95% of cases of hypertension and doctors usually cannot identify the exact reason for high blood pressure of this type.
-It is asumed that a number of factors contribute to hypertension.
+It leads to about 90 to 95% of cases of hypertension and doctors usually cannot identify the exact reason for high blood pressure of this type.
+It’s assumed that a number of factors contribute to hypertension.

-Essential hypertension develops slowly over the years, which is why it is symptom-less (or asymptomatic) most of the time – until something triggers a heart attack, stroke or another condition.
+Essential hypertension develops slowly over years, which is why it’s symptomless most of the time – until it’s picked up on a routine check up or something triggers a heart attack, stroke, or another condition.